A Naturopath’s guide to get your period & fertility back

 Failure to ovulate as a keynote symptom in PCOS

 Central to PCOS is the inability to ovulate regularly with menstrual cycles longer than 35 days.
 Ovulation is the primary way you make progesterone and estrogen.
 If ovulation does not occur, other hormones like testosterone become unbalanced.
-High testosterone may cause rouge hair growth (upper lip, abdomen, nipples and sideburns), hair loss on head, acne, weight gain
+High testosterone may cause rouge hair growth (upper lip, abdomen, nipples and sideburns), hair loss on head, acne, weight gain and infertility.

 Who gets PCOS?

-customised natural treatment plan
+Choose a customised natural treatment plan

 There is a multitude of natural treatment options for PCOS.
 To determine what will be the most effective you’re going to have to get personal.
 Work with a qualified practitioner to discover the reason/s why you are not ovulating.
 Looking at your particular picture and treating this is more effective than using a “one size fits all” PCOS protocol.